Literary Agents

 If an agent agrees to look at your work, send a cover letter (see below for sample) and include a resume of your writing experience, a synopsis of the manuscript and two or three sample chapters (preferably the first three) to give some idea of the content and development of your writing.
 The work you submit to an agent should be as polished as if you were submitting to a publisher.
 See our resource sheets Revising and Manuscript Development for advice on how to achieve this.

+As with publishing houses, many agents will prefer you to email your submission to the agency.
+Always check before submitting.
 Presentation of your manuscript to an agent should be the same as it would be for a publisher.
-Text is on one-sided, A4 paper, with spacing no less than 1.5 lines and wide margins.
+If a hard copy is preferred, text should be on one-sided, A4 paper, with spacing no less than 1.5 lines and wide margins.
 Put your submission in a manilla folder or document wallet secured with a heavy-duty elastic band, cloth tape or a fold-back clip.
 Do not staple the pages together.

 Always include a sufficiently large stamped, self-addressed envelope (SSAE) for the return of your manuscript.
 If you do not wish your manuscript to be returned to you, send a smaller stamped, self-addressed envelope for the agent’s letter to you.
 Allow eight to twelve weeks for a response but keep in mind that most agents do not offer critical feedback, although some do provide manuscript assessment services.